Assassin (game): Security fears

 In 2008, the University of Nebraska–Lincoln placed a one-year ban on the Assassin Game.
 The administrators of the school placed the ban after the police had been called by a person who observed one student bringing a Nerf gun to class.

 Currently, the University of Texas at Dallas and Loyola University New Orleans can call disciplinary proceedings on a student who engages in a game of "assassin, killer, or variations thereof."

 On March 31, 2009, in Fife, Washington, a Costco, several car dealerships and small businesses were evacuated when a "bomb" was left by someone playing Assassin.
 Several local police and fire departments responded as well as the Explosives Disposal team from the Port of Seattle, the FBI and the BATF.
 The bomb was a box "found in a flower bed, contained a magnet and a beeping motion sensor" with the words "bomb, you're dead" written on it.
 The "bomb" was defused.
 The man who left the package later turned himself in to authorities.

 On May 12, 2009, an incident involving the Assassin game happened behind a North Hampton, New Hampshire, restaurant, where an employee spotted a man in dark clothing with a gun.
 He called the police, and the student in question did not resist but simply walked to his car and explained the game to the police.
 The man turned out to be a high school senior from Exeter, New Hampshire, waiting for another high school student to come out of her job at the restaurant with a water pistol in hand.

 In 2016, an assassin game held in Oakville, Ontario led to residents on Calloway Drive and Gooseberry Way's calling Halton Regional Police.
 The 3 participants wearing ski masks were subsequently released with warning.

-In 2017, a group of high school students in Hopkinton, MA were playing "Senior Assassins" with water/squirt guns when they thought they had entered an opponent's garage but it turned out to be the house of a 70-year-old woman.
+In 2017, a group of high school students in Hopkinton, Massachusetts were playing Senior assassin with water guns when they thought they had entered an opponent's garage but it turned out to be the house of a 70-year-old woman.
 The woman decided not to press charges.